 When we undertake this exercise most people would assert that their current spiritual “position” is based on sound information.
 So, when we start digging into the facts that support their beliefs this can be quite an emotional challenge exercise.
 As we unearth and investigate their “sacred ground” we employ the practice of emotional “checks.”

-Use Emotional Checks When Engaging in Research
+Use Emotional Checks

 Where to Conduct Research

 We recommend using the public library where there are volumes of resources that are not available even on the internet.
 Also, they have materials that aren’t already on your bookshelf.
 Always, always, always use resources from authors outside the paradigm you are researching.
 This will help you avoid bias.
 There are a lot of books present biases, prejudice and unreliable sources of data to prove a variety of conclusions.
-The topic of spirituality is known for a plethora of works presenting misleading, and erroneous fabrications.
+The topic of spirituality is full of works presenting misleading, and erroneous fabrications.
 Avoid works by celebrities or endorsements of “famous people.”

 Look for reference works and researchers without affiliation to the religion you are researching.
 The exception is when you are trying to show the contrast between the facts and the fiction.
 In this case, you’ll find a lot more on the fiction side.
 Don’t let the sheer volume of fiction deter you from the facts.